sparkflows/sparkflows-docs/docs/user-guide/data-preparation/aggregate.rst

 Pivot By
 ----------------------------------------

-Below is a sample workflow which contains ``Pivot By`` processor in Fire Insights.
+Below is a sample workflow which contains ``Pivot By`` processor in Sparkflows.
 It demonstrates the usage of ``Pivot By`` node to compute aggregation of data using Grouping columns and displayed against each Pivot Column value.

 It does the following processing of data: